 This tomb is well-known for the king's "autobiography", which is contained in two inscriptions (DNa and DNb).
 The central thought is that Darius wanted to rule according to justice: "It is not my desire that a man should do harm, nor is it my desire that he goes unpunished when he does harm".

 Later, similar royal rock tombs were added.
-Because they carry no inscriptions, they can not be identified with any certainty, but they must obviously have belonged to Darius' son and successor Xerxes (486-465), his son Artaxerxes I Makrocheir (465-424) and his grandson Darius II Nothus (423-404).
+Because they carry no inscriptions, they cannot be identified with any certainty, but they must obviously have belonged to Darius' son and successor Xerxes (r.486-465), his son Artaxerxes I Makrocheir (r.465-424) and his grandson Darius II Nothus (r.423-404).
 Each tomb could contain three to nine people.
 The later Achaemenid kings, Artaxerxes II Mnemon, Artaxerxes III Ochus and Darius III Codomannus were probably buried in tombs at Persepolis.

 Archaeologists are almost certain that the tombs were closed after the burial.
 After Alexander the Great had overthrown the Achaemenid empire, the doors were smashed and the tombs were looted.